MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios11/updating-your-app/architecture-changes.md

 ---
-title: "Architecture Changes"
+title: "Architecture Changes in iOS 11"
-description: "Exploring the new features of iOS 11" ms.prod: xamarin ms.assetid: 55F62F3F-8570-402B-B7D9-2875F76CB946
+description: "This document describes the deprecation of 32-bit apps in iOS 11.
+It discusses how to update applications to target 64-bit architectures." ms.prod: xamarin ms.assetid: 55F62F3F-8570-402B-B7D9-2875F76CB946 ms.technology: xamarin-ios
-ms.technology: xamarin-ios